 Florida’s minimum coverage requirements for Uber drivers depend on the legal status of the Uber driver at the time of the accident:

-- If the Uber driver was logged on to the Uber application while waiting for someone to arrange a ride, Florida requires the driver to carry a minimum of $50,000 in personal injury insurance per person, or $100,000 per accident
+- If the Uber driver was logged on to the Uber application while waiting for someone to arrange a ride, Florida requires the driver to carry a minimum of $50,000 in personal injury insurance per person and $100,000 per accident.

-- If the Uber driver was engaged in a legal ride, which begins once he or she accepts the request for pick-up and continues until the last passenger exits the vehicle, the driver must have a minimum of $1,000,000 in liability coverage
+- If the Uber driver was engaged in a legal ride, which begins once they accept the request for pick-up and continues until the passenger exits the vehicle, the driver must have a minimum of $1 million in liability coverage.

 Seven-figure car insurance policies are expensive, which is why Florida law permits Uber to provide this insurance on behalf of an Uber driver.

 Uber does provide this auto insurance policy for Uber drivers.
 This policy does not cover accidents that occur when the Uber driver is offline, however, and does not mean Uber is liable for your injuries in a court of law.
 Certain types of accidents are also excluded from coverage, even if the driver was on-duty.
 Uber’s insurance may also pay for bodily injuries and provide uninsured/underinsured motorist coverage if the Uber driver wasn’t at fault for the accident.